anuvrity/zpack.nvim/README.md

 return {
   'nvim-telescope/telescope-fzf-native.nvim',
   build = 'make',
-  config = function()
-    require('telescope').load_extension('fzf')
-  end,
 }
 ```

 Build hooks run after plugin installation or update.
 When a build hook runs, zpack loads all plugins first (in priority order) to ensure any cross-plugin dependencies are available.
-For example, a plugin's build hook can safely call `:TSInstall` even if nvim-treesitter is lazy-loaded.

 #### Multiple Plugins in One File